Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Searching for the Reference Number

 I started by using image search for Google and Bing, where you upload a picture of your Grail watch.
-This helped me narrow down the overall reference number to S577.
+This helped me narrow down the overall reference number to 2577.

-Though the Omega Database did not have the exact model, it gave a fair reference point, notably the movement possibly being a 351 or 354.
+Though the Omega Database did not have the exact model, it gave a fair reference point, notably suggesting the movement might be a 351 or 354.

-If you know how to open your watch, additional details are often on the base back and movement itself.
-This watch’s case back read “2577-11 SC”, which breaks down to,
+If you know how to open your watch, additional details are often on the base back and the movement itself.
+This watch’s case back reads “2577-11 SC”, which breaks down to,

-2577 – Confirmation of the model also known as reference number.
+2577 – Confirmation of the model, also known as the reference number.

 11 – Dial configuration, design, or other aesthetic details.